iamdavidfrancis/discord-event-thread-bot/README.md

 docker run --name "discord-event-thread-bot" --env-file ./.env ghcr.io/iamdavidfrancis/discord-event-thread-bot:latest
 ```

+#### Running in Azure

+If you're running in Azure with a managed identity you'll need to set everything in the above section, except the `Azure_` environment variables.

+#### Verify its running

 If everything worked, you should see this console log line:

 ```
 Discord bot is ready!
 ```

-#### Running in Azure

-If you're running in Azure you'll need to set everything in the above section, except the `Azure_` environment variables.

 ### Configuration